yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/unity-guide.md

 ## Property definition

 In Cocos Creator, properties are defined in the `properties` field.
 But in Unity3D, properties are defined as member variables of MonoBehaviour.
-Apart from differences in the defining positions, Cocos Creator also imports the concept of the property parameter into property.
+Apart from differences in the defining positions, Cocos Creator also imports the concept of the property parameter into the property.
 These parameters can be used to control the display method of properties in Inspector, serialization, etc. For detailed parameters, please refer to: [/manual/scripting/attributes]

 The following are defining methods of some commonly used properties in Cocos Creator: